OJ Simpson Weighs In On Carole Baskin Murder Rumors, Says Don Became ‘Tiger Sashimi’

-OJ Simpson has been catching up on some popular Netflix shows, including the super-popular Tiger King, while in quarantine due to the coronavirus.
-Turns out, the former NFLer shares a fairly popular opinion with the rest of the watching world: He believes that Carole Baskin’s missing husband, Don, was murdered.
+OJ Simpson has apparently been catching up on some popular Netflix shows, including the super-popular Tiger King, while in quarantine due to the coronavirus pandemic.
+As it turns out, the former NFLer shares a fairly popular opinion with viewers of the popular series: he believes that Carole Baskin’s missing husband, Don Lewis, was murdered.

 After a round of golf, Simpson took to Twitter to share a video with his 944,000 followers.
-In the video, he discussed watching Tiger King and said that he thinks that Don Lewis became “tiger sashimi.”
+In the video, he discussed watching Tiger King and said that he thinks that Lewis became “tiger sashimi.”

 “Listen, I’ve had so many people on my case asking me to watch some show called Tiger King.
 Well, yesterday I watched this show and oh my God is America in this bad of shape?
 I watched about six episodes of this show and I couldn’t believe what I was looking at.
 White people!
 What’s with you and wild animals?
 Leave them animals alone,” Simpson said, laughing.